-1. Failing to make hay while the sun shines
+1. Make hay while the sun shines

-2. Starting work without a contract
+2. Don’t start work without a contract

-If you’re not in receipt of a signed contract (as a contractor), or other written agreement (for freelancers), you shouldn’t start work.
-Make sure the client, agency (if applicable) and you are fully aware of the terms of the contract (duration, location, rates, etc.) and that all terms are in writing.
 Disputes can easily arise in the absence of a signed agreement, and you cannot rely on an oral agreement, as any party can dispute what may have been agreed.
 Read this legal view for further information.

 3. Thinking you’re an accountant as well as a contractor

-If you’re working via your own limited company, any ‘paperwork concerns’ you may have had before you started contracting soon disappear if you hire a reputable specialist accountant.
-Some contractors may have the ability to do their own accounts, but in our experience, they are a small minority.
 If you get your accounts wrong or miss your company’s statutory deadlines, you could be faced with penalties, fines, and a lot of unnecessary contact with HMRC.
 Here’s our list of over 20 leading accountants.

 4. Being unrealistic about your annual earnings

-If you estimate that you can earn £400 per day, how much do you think you’ll take home (turnover) in the average year?
-Before you multiply your daily rate by 5, and then 52, it’s time to be realistic.
-You’ll need to factor in public holidays (8 days), your own holidays (say 20 days), contingency for other types of absence due to illness, or random events (say 7 days), and you’ve already reduced the weeks you might work to a mere 45.
-And even then, what about time between contracts?
-You’ll also need to factor in the costs of working for yourself – see (10).
+You need to factor in public holidays (8 days), holidays (say 20 days), contingency for other types of absence due to illness, or random events (say 7 days), and you’ve already reduced the weeks you might work to a mere 45.

 5. Using an offshore tax avoidance scheme